Code-Institute-Submissions/MS1-Catsitting/README.md

 # **Testing**

-  Testing has been an on-going process during the coding stage of the project with further tests conducted toward the end on the following aspects:
+  Testing has been an on-going process during the coding stage of the project with further tests conducted toward the end.
+This section covers:

+   - Issues and solution during development process
-   - User stories
+   - Testing User stories
-   - Accessibility
+   - Testing accessibility
-   - Google lighthouse
+   - Testing performance with Google lighthouse
    - HTML & CSS validation.

   Full testing process and results can be found [here](documentation/testing.md).

 # Deployment